 Implicit in this type of effect is that the damage/healing snapshots when it is applied.
 Most periodic effects calculate the damage/healing each time the effect ticks, based on your current stats.
 These ignite style effects calculate the damage of all the ticks when they are applied or refreshed, usually because they are based on the damage of some other effect which already scales with multipliers.

 As with Ignite, this type of periodic effect is almost always a proc from some other spell.
 Ignite does a percentage of the total damage of many spells fire mages cast.
 It doesn’t make sense for this type of effect to have hasted ticks or duration, since haste scaling is already baked into it.
 More haste lets you cast spells faster, and this is essentially a multiplier on the damage of your other spells, which already scale with haste.
+That being said – Devouring Plague was added back in for Shadow Priests in Shadowlands.
+It uses this type of effect and also has hasted ticks.

 Sometimes when a periodic effect is refreshed, it also stacks.
 If the effect does, say, 100 damage per tick – after being refreshed once it will now do 200 damage per tick.
 These usually use a legacy refresh, but there are one or two that use a 30% rule refresh.

-This is a unique periodic effect in the game that sort of falls under stacking effects.
+No longer implemented in the game like this, but I’ll leave this here to explain how it worked during BfA: This is a unique periodic effect in the game that sort of falls under stacking effects.
 Instead of the DoT itself stacking and getting bigger ticks, you can stack multiple copies of the DoT on the target, up to 5.
 Because of this, it also doesn’t really refresh, it applies a totally new DoT in parallel with the other instances on the target.
 I believe Blizzard chose this implementation mainly for PvP purposes.
 Unstable Affliction does damage to targets and silences them if it is dispelled.
 The parallel instances implementation makes it harder to dispel all the stacks if the warlock does manage to get multiple up on the target.

 Some periodic effects will tick immediately when they are applied.
 This tick does not interact in any way with the refresh mechanics of the effect.
 Refreshing one of these effects will maintain the tick schedule per the refresh rules, but add the immediate tick at the time of the refresh.
 Many spells have this type of behavior, but the immediate tick is actually a separate spell effect (and spell id) in the game.